 - Navigation module provides database structure and a public API to manage what’s in the database.
 It also provides a small toolkit for rendering navigation menus in the frontend.

 - NavigationGui provides a Zed UI to manage navigation menus.

 - NavigationCollector provides full collector logic for exporting navigation menus to the KV storage (Redis).

 spy_navigation table that stores navigation menus.
 They have a

 name field which is only used for backend display and they also have a

-key field used to reference the navigation menus from Yves.
+key field which is used to reference the navigation menus from Yves.

 Every navigation entity contains some nodes stored in the

 spy_navigation_node table.
 The structure of the navigation tree depends on the

 fk_parent_navigation_node and the position fields which define if a node has a parent on its level, in what